Python tutorial to remove duplicate lines from a text file

 2. Create one Set variable.
 We are using Set because it can hold only unique variables.
 No duplicate variables can be added to a Set.

 4. Start one for loop to read from the input file line by line.
+We are opening the file in read mode. ‘r’ is used to read the file in read mode.

 6. Check if this hash value is already in the Set variable or not.
 If not, means the line is not printed to the output file yet.
 Put the line to the output file and add the hash value to the Set variable.